AbdulazizMalfaleh/Capstone/Readme.md

 The Aqaar Recommendation System is designed to assist clients in choosing the most suitable property based on their specific needs.
 The system evaluates various neighborhoods in Riyadh, taking into consideration multiple factors that are important for making an informed property decision.

 ### *Why Property is Important to Us?*
-Location, Location, Location: The area you choose matters significantly.
-Long-Term Planning: Look beyond the present and consider your future needs, such as family or job changes.
-Budget and Stretching: Determine your budget and adhere to it.
-Trade-Offs: Understand that no property is perfect and be prepared to make compromises.
+The area you choose matters significantly because location, location, location is crucial.
+It's important to look beyond the present and consider your future needs, such as family or job changes, for long-term planning.
+Determine your budget and adhere to it, as budget and stretching are essential.
+Understand that no property is perfect and be prepared to make compromises, acknowledging the inevitable trade-offs.

 ### *Objectives:*
 Our primary objective is to streamline the process of property selection for clients by providing a list of the most suitable neighborhoods that meet their criteria.
 The specific goals are: